The 2012 cinematic adaptation of the musical based on Victor Hugo’s novel, Les Misérables, was tremendous.

 The grace of God is a great motivation for godly living.

 Question: Do you think gratitude is a greater motivation than fear?
-Please leave a comment.
+You can leave a comment by clicking here.